 If you are the one that rear-ends another vehicle, then nine times out of ten, that means you get the blame.

 And, what does that mean?
 Your impeccable insurance history is ruined, and you can expect your insurance costs to go through the roof at renewal time.

-Most of times, the assumption that the car behind is at fault right.
+Most of the times, the assumption that the car behind is at fault right.

 The truth is, we are all human, and even the best driver can be distracted and take his or her attention from the road ahead at a crucial moment.
 On other occasions, though, things are not so clear cut.